 Generally speaking, the employment contract does not require any special form and may, therefore, be agreed under written form or verbally.
-However, there are certain situations in which the contract or some clauses must be executed in writing, examples of which are:

-- 1) fixed term employment contract;

-- 2) part-time employment contract;

-- temporary work contract or intermittent employment contract;
+However, there are certain situations in which the contract or some clauses must be executed in writing, examples of which are: i) fixed term employment contract; ii) part-time employment contract; iii) temporary work contract or intermittent employment contract; iv) teleworking contracts; v) single employee contracts with multiple employers; vi) non-competition clauses.

-- 4) teleworking contracts;

-- 5) single employee contracts with multiple employers;

-- 6) non-competition clauses.

 Where the law requires written form for certain employment contracts, failure in this requirement, does not entail, in principle, the nullity of the contract.
 In fact, what happens in most cases is that the contract is deemed to be subject to general employment rules (e.g. part time contract will be deemed to be full time; temporary contracts will be deemed permanent employment, etc.).

-In order to supply the employee with a minimum set of information, the Code requires the employer to provide the employee with written information on the employment contract and working conditions.
+In order to supply the employee with a minimum set of information, the Code requires the employer to provide the employee with written information on the employment contract and working conditions, such as identification of the employer, the employee's workplace, the employee's category or a concise description of the employee's duties, remuneration, normal daily and weekly working hours, etc.

 When executed in written form, the employment contracts must be signed by the person or persons who are authorised to represent the company in dealings with third parties according to the company's articles of association or duly empowered to do so.
 There is no legal requirement for employment contracts to be executed in Portuguese, thus the use of other languages (e.g. English) is acceptable provided the employee understands the language used.
 Moreover, bilingual versions may also be used, in which case it is recommended to set a prevailing version.
 Nevertheless, contracts drawn in a foreign language, as a rule, will have to be translated into Portuguese when filed with a Portuguese authority or official and a translation certification may also be required.